-A Cultural Resource Evaluation for the parcel was completed on July 24, 2019 prepared by Dr. John Parker, RPA.
-No historic or prehistoric cultural materials were discovered, and no "significant" historic sites or features were found.
+A Cultural Resource Evaluation for the parcel was completed on December 16, 2019, prepared by Dr. John Parker, RPA.
+During the field inspection no historic or prehistoric cultural materials were discovered, and no "significant" historic sites or features were found.
 Based on the field evaluation by Dr. Parker, it was recommended that the proposed project be approved as planned.
 Please see attached study for full results and recommendations.
-RHG is aware that if any archaeological, paleontological, or cultural materials be discovered during site development, all activity shall be halted in the vicinity of the find(s), the local overseeing tribe shall be notified and a qualified archeologists retained to evaluate the find(s) and recommend mitigation procedures, if necessary, subject to the approval of the Community Development Director.
+Nina Star Farms is aware that if any archaeological, paleontological, or cultural materials be discovered during site development, all activity shall be halted in the vicinity of the find(s), the local overseeing tribe shall be notified and a qualified archeologists retained to evaluate the find(s) and recommend mitigation procedures, if necessary, subject to the approval of the Community Development Director.
 The applicant shall halt all work and immediately contact the Lake County Sheriff's Department and the Community Development Department if any human remains are encountered.
 All human remains will be treated in accordance with Public Resources Code Section 5097.98.

-RHG's site will not require a high amount of electricity as they will be cultivating 2 acres outdoor using all-natural sunlight.
-All electricity needed for the project at this time will be supplied from existing solar panels and mainly for the processing facility interior lighting as well as the security system.
-The proposed project does have a backup generator; however, it is not expected to be needed since PG&E is not the primary power source.
-The project does not propose the storage or use of any hazardous materials.
+The project site is currently connected to on-grid power provided by PG&E but is requesting additional upgrades.
+The project is proposing mixed light cultivation which can include artificial lighting of up to 25 watts per square foot of canopy area.
+The provided electrical engineers report identifies this amp increase to 3,300.
+As the cultivation area does not require additional lighting to cultivate and is only supplemental to the natural lighting, Nina Star will utilize any energy available by PG&E at the given time until upgrades are available within the area.
+All other power sources include the interior lighting and ventilation systems of the processing facility, security system, the well pump, and any outdoor security lighting that might be needed are all able to function with the existing power.
+The proposed project is proposing a backup generator to be used in emergency situations when electricity cannot be supplied by PG&E. The project does not propose the storage or use of any hazardous materials.
 All organic waste will be placed in the designated composting area within the cultivation area.
 All solid waste will be stored in bins with secure fitting lids until being disposed of at a Lake County Integrated Waste Management facility, at least once a week during the cultivation season.
 The closest Lake County Integrated Waste Management facility to the proposed cultivation operation is the Eastlake Landfill.

-At this time RHG is currently being operated and managed by Ms. Rebecca Herbert, who is also the applicant.
-All of RHG future employees, should they choose to add any, will undergo a background check by the Lake County Sheriff's Department before starting employment and be a United States citizen or eligible for employment within the US.
+At this time Nina Star Farms is currently being operated and managed solely by Ms. Nina Bogdanova until employees are needed.
+All of Nina Star Farms future employees, will undergo a background check by the Lake County Sheriff's Department before starting employment and be a United States citizen or eligible for employment within the US.
 The projects core business hours of operation will take place between 8am-6pm with deliveries and pickups restricted to 9am-7pm Monday through Saturday and Sunday from 12pm-5pm.
-The Community Liaison/Emergency Contact, Ms. Rebecca Herbert, will be available to contact 24 hours a day, seven days a week, including holidays.
+The Community Liaison/Emergency Contact is Mr. Nina Bogdanova who will be available to contact 24 hours a day, seven days a week, including holidays.